mazurowski-lab/SlicerSegmentHumanBody/README.md

 Firstly, select the label you want to segment from the dropdown list (hip for the image below).
 Then, click "Start Segmentation for Current Slice" button.

-If it is the first to segment a slice of this file, you need to wait for SAM to produce some files that will be used for the segmentation.
-After SAM generated these files, you can start putting **prompt points** or **prompt boxes** on the current slice.
+If it is the first to segment a slice of this file, you need to wait for SegmentAnyBone to produce some files that will be used for the segmentation.
+After SegmentAnyBone generated these files, you can start putting **prompt points** or **prompt boxes** on the current slice.
 You'll be able to see the segmentation mask on 3D Slicer.
 Please click "Stop Segmentation for Current Slice" whenever you finish your segmentation for the current slice.

-If you are not satisfied with the segmentation mask produced by SAM, you can edit it as you wish using the "Segment Editor" module of 3D Slicer.
+If you are not satisfied with the segmentation mask produced by SegmentAnyBone, you can edit it as you wish using the "Segment Editor" module of 3D Slicer.

 ## Citation